 Are you a Ski Patroller, outdoor enthusiast, or SAR (search and rescue) team member looking to expand your survival and travel skills in the backcountry environment?
-Are you a weekend adventurer seeking the knowledge and skills to travel and enjoy yourself in reasonable safety and comfort in the outdoor environment?
+Are you a weekend adventurer seeking the knowledge and skills to travel and enjoy yourself safely and comfortably in the outdoor environment?
 If so, this course can help you get prepared!

 Students taking the Mountain Travel & Rescue 1 (MTR1) course will learn a variety of skills, including:

 • hydration and nutrition

 • proper clothing and adaptation to the wilderness environment

 • incident command system and basic search and rescue operations

 • knot tying and low-angle rope rescue skills

 • land navigation with map & compass and GPS

 This course includes online pre-course homework, classroom study, and field sessions to ensure that students can apply what they have learned to real-life situations.
 Specific field practice includes practice in navigation, travel, survival skills, a search and rescue exercise, and an overnight campout at Gore Mountain’s Ski Bowl.

 Once your registration has been received by the Patroller School website, your course confirmation receipt will explain the portion of this course that each student must independently prepare at home before arrival: